-Any child visiting the Library age twelve (12) and younger must be accompanied by a responsible adult.
+Any child visiting the Library who is under the age of thirteen (13) must be accompanied by a responsible adult.
 Children under the age of seven (7) must be accompanied and directly supervised at all times by a responsible adult.
-For the purpose of the policy, a responsible adult is the child's parent or another caregiver aged 18 or over.
+For the purpose of the policy, a responsible adult is the child's parent or caregiver.
+Caregivers may include older siblings, babysitters, tutors, or any responsible person aged sixteen (16) or older.